ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 The Contoso University sample web application demonstrates how to create ASP.NET Core 1.0 MVC web applications using Entity Framework Core 1.0 and Visual Studio 2015.
 For information about the tutorial series, see :doc:`the first tutorial in the series </data/ef-mvc/intro>`.

 In the previous tutorials you worked with a simple data model that was composed of three entities.
 In this tutorial you'll add more entities and relationships and you'll customize the data model by specifying formatting, validation, and database mapping rules.
-You'll see two ways to customize the data model:  by adding attributes to entity classes and by adding code to the database context class.

 When you're finished, the entity classes will make up the completed data model that's shown in the following illustration: